ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/annex_a.rst

 The reformat_default_main.ncl script sets the global variables as defined in reformat.py (input and output paths, variable name and field, model name and ensemble, etc.) and then performs a list of operations calling various functions and procedures defined in reformat_default_func.ncl.
 The workflow is as follows:

 * find grid type: the data can be defined on a standard rectilinear grid or on an irregular grid.
 In the latter case, the script does not modify the grid properties and additionally attaches the area field (the area weights) for the irregular grid to the output file.
-The location of the area file is typically defined as an entry in the namelist, for example by using the project class CMIP5_gridfile where the final entry is the full path to the area file, see :numref:`tab_proj_spec`.
+The location of the area file is typically defined as an entry in the recipe, for example by using the project class CMIP5_gridfile where the final entry is the full path to the area file, see :numref:`tab_proj_spec`.
 * read variable: the selected variable is read from the input file.
 If the variable is not found, the reading function checks for possible alternative variable names (as specified in recognized_vars.dat), before issuing an error message.
 * apply project- and model-specific fixes: if a fixing procedure is found in the fixes/ directory for the selected project and model, it is called at this point in order to apply the user-defined corrections to the data.
 * create time-series: the variable is read for the selected time range (start_year-end_year) and a time-series is created.